GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-04-16-"Sentiment-analysis"-or-"opinion-mining"?-A-question-of-terminology.md

 6. Balazs, J.A. and Velásquez, J.D., 2016. <em>Opinion mining and information fusion: a survey</em>.
 Information Fusion, 27, pp.95-110.
 7. Yadollahi, A., Shahraki, A.G. and Zaiane, O.R., 2017. <em>Current state of text sentiment analysis from opinion to emotion mining</em>.
 ACM Computing Surveys (CSUR), 50(2), p.25.
 8. https://wordnet.princeton.edu/
-9. Quirk, R., 1985.
-A comprehensive grammar of the English language.
+9. Quirk, R., 1985. <em>A comprehensive grammar of the English language</em>.
 Longman.
+10. Wilson, T. and Wiebe, J., 2005, June. <em>Annotating attributions and private states</em>.
+In Proceedings of the Workshop on Frontiers in Corpus Annotations II: Pie in the Sky (pp. 53-60).
+Association for Computational Linguistics.
+11. Rambow, O. and Wiebe, J., 2015.
+Sentiment and belief: How to think about, represent, and annotate private states.
+Tutorials, pp.7-11.